Azure/azure-osconfig/docs/modules.md

 Question | Answer
 -----|-----
 Component | FooPolicies
-Object | DesiredFooPolicies
+Object | desiredFooPolicies
-Setting | FooPolicy
+Setting | fooPolicy
 Access | Desired (matching ReportedFooPolicies.FooPolicy as reported) Description | A fictive desired policy
 Value type | String
 Supported values | Any UTF-8 character string up to 256 bytes long.
 Links two objects | No
-Relation to other settings | Related to reported ReportedFooPolicies.FooPolicy Required | No
+Relation to other settings | Related to reported reportedFooPolicies.fooPolicy Required | No

 Question | Answer
 -----|-----
 Component | FooPolicies
-Object | ReportedFooPolicies
+Object | reportedFooPolicies
-Setting | FooPolicy
+Setting | fooPolicy
 Access | Reported
 Description | A fictive reported policy
 Value type | String
 Supported values | Any UTF-8 character string up to 256 bytes long.
 Links two objects | No
-Relation to other settings | Related to (set via) DesiredFooPolicies.FooPolicy Required | No
+Relation to other settings | Related to (set via) desiredFooPolicies.fooPolicy Required | No

 Example: fictive setting ReadOnlyFooPolicy which is only reported and is required: